mariaonoeva/stat-repo/freq/script.md

 - `Intercept`: I was so confused with it every time!
 But it just a reference level for the model.
-So the factors that are not in the coefficients below are in the reference level, i.e., V1, ni and negative context.
+So the factors that are not in the coefficients below are in the reference level, i.e., V1, ni and negative context, or condition e.
 Its estimate tells me how people rated this condition – 2.7574.
 And if we look at the table with descriptive findings, it is also there.
 Why is it significant though?
   Because for now I compare the result to 0 and it is indeed much higher than 0.

 - `verbV2`: easy.
 Compared to V1, V2 raises the ratings of the items by 1.4154 and it is very significant.
 Significance in this case means